 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-Uninsured motorist coverage offers protection against being involved in a car crash with a driver that is uninsured.
+Uninsured motorist coverage offers protection against damage associated with a driver that is uninsured.
 While the justice system does allow one to sue in the event of an accident with an uninsured motorist, the process involved can be very lengthy.
-And if a judgement is handed down in your favor against the uninsured driver, difficulties may persist in being able to obtain the amount awarded.
+If a judgement is handed down in your favor against the uninsured driver, difficulties may persist in being able to obtain the amount awarded.

 Put simply, lack of auto insurance often correlates to lack of funds.
-And if the driver could not afford to carry minimum liability insurance, they may not only have insufficient funds with which to pay a court judgement rendered against them, but they may also lack other sources of funding, such as property and possessions that could be sold to cover such a judgement.
+If the driver could not afford to carry minimum liability insurance, they may not only have insufficient funds with which to pay a court judgement rendered against them.
+They may also lack other sources of funding, such as property and possessions that could be sold to cover such a judgement.
 So you would have paid legal fees to have nothing to collect.

 The not-for-profit Insurance Research Council (IRC) is the main research body that undertakes studies to identify topics such as this – the percentage of uninsured drivers across the United States.
 They estimate that as many as one in six drivers in the United States may currently be driving without insurance.
 Their most recent study on uninsured drivers also showed a strong correlation between uninsured drivers and the general state of economic factors like the unemployment rate.